 The second option available is called a ‘home reversion’, where people can sell part or all of their property in return for a lump sum or regular payments.

 Both options enable the home owner to live in their home and the money can be used to facilitate deposits for younger family members, a holiday of a lifetime, buying a new vehicle, home improvements and such like.

-Rising property values can offset the costs of these loans, although it is worth bearing in mind that the interest is compound (meaning that you are charged interest on top of interest) at an average rate of 5% at the time of writing this.
+Rising property values can offset the costs of these loans, although it is worth bearing in mind that the interest is compound (meaning that you are charged interest on top of interest) at an average rate of about 5%.
 This rate of interest is substantially higher than traditional high street mortgages, and I wonder what the commission payments are for those that are selling these packages.

 Taking an equity release loan can be very expensive and can easily swallow up a huge chunk of equity in time.

 Their are tax advantages to it though, especially for those who have no offspring with property nudging towards the threshold of £325,000 where Inheritance Tax at 40% applies.
 Taxing people on the wealth that they have accrued and have invariably already been taxed on is unfair and morally wrong, so I am personally in favour of any method that avoids this iniquitous tax.